-The Master of Science in Computer Science Technology Program offers students the opportunity to combine a sound foundation and a professionally-oriented computer science education with the applied and in-demand skills necessary for today’s careers in technology.
+The Master of Science in Computer Science program offers students the opportunity to combine a sound foundation and a professionally-oriented computer science education with the applied and in-demand skills necessary for today’s careers in technology.
 The Master program is designed to be flexible enough to accommodate the needs of students who have completed an undergraduate degree in computer science and want to further their studies, and those with degrees in areas other than computer science who seek to broaden their education in the discipline.
 All of our graduate classes are offered in the evenings or online.

 Students elect to complete either program as ‘Thesis’ or ‘Non-Thesis’.
 The non-thesis track requires the completion of either 6 hours of COS796 (Project), or 2 additional electives.